-The value of the indicator will be accompanied by a narrative detailing which of the standards have been met or not, as well as the reasons behind performance.
+The value of the indicator will be accompanied of a narrative detailed which of the standards have been met or not, as well as the reasons behind performance.
 The values of this indicator, particularly of the response standards, are influenced by the number of declared emergencies during the year or reporting period.